What does a stock broker do?

 What are the prospects for a career as a stock broker?

-Employment of stock brokers is projected to grow much faster than average for all professions, increasing 25% through 2016 (1).
+Employment of stock brokers is projected to grow much faster than average for all professions, increasing 25% from 2006 to 2016 (1).
 Growth will stem from more Americans investing in securities.

 Job prospects are expected to be good with keen competition.
-The best prospects will be for stock brokers with great r"©sum"©s, an excellent academic record, and strong interpersonal skills.
+The best prospects will be for stock brokers with great résumés, an excellent academic record, and strong interpersonal skills.

 How much do stock brokers make?